couples who are separating are encouraged to attend a mediation

-Prior to filing a divorce decree before the court, couples are always encouraged to attend a family dispute resolution so as to minimize any court actions regarding the same.
-To some extent, divorce cases can be an expensive and emotional process, hence the court strongly discourage the same unless there is a threat to the family and the children.
+Before filing a divorce decree before the court, couples are always encouraged to attend a family dispute resolution to minimize any court actions regarding the same.
+To some extent, divorce cases can be an expensive and emotional process.
+Hence the court strongly discourages the same unless there is a threat to the family and the children.

-If you and your partner have experienced major arguments in relation to support, custody, and property settlements, try to engage in a family dispute resolution before filing a divorce.
+If you and your partner have experienced major arguments about support, custody, and property settlements, try to engage in a family dispute resolution before filing a divorce.
 It should be noted that divorce is only a last resort when every effort to reconcile has been exhausted.

 Disclaimer : This article provides basic information only and is not a substitute for a professional or legal advice.
 It is prudent to obtain legal advice from a family lawyer.